 500 W US Hwy 24

 Independence, MO 64050

-Harry Truman loved his home state of Missouri.
+Harry Truman, the 33rd U.S. President, loved his home state of Missouri.
 He was born in Lamar, Mo., and died in Independence, Mo.

 Kansas City loved Harry back.
 In his honor, Kansas City maintains Harry and Bess Truman’s farm house at 12301 Blue Ridge Blvd, Grandview, MO 64030.